Freemasons set to take legal action over Met Police membership declaration plan

 “We do not take this decision lightly but feel that we are left with no other options, in order to defend the rights of those in our membership, both male and female, present and past, that serve the people of London loyally in any capacity under the banner of the Metropolitan Police.”

+He added: “They have the opportunity to avoid a huge waste of public funds.”

+There are only 440 Freemasons among the 32,135 officers in the Met, and the grand secretary said it is “inconceivable” that this small number could have an impact on the force.

-It claimed UGLE was not properly included in the consultation process, that less than five percent of officers and staff completed the survey on the issue, and accused the force of refusing to consider any alternative solutions.
+UGLE claim they were not properly included in the consultation process, that less than 5% of officers and staff completed the survey on the issue, and accused the force of refusing to consider any alternative solutions.

 And it said that the requirement of Freemasons to support and protect each other comes with the caveat that this is without detriment to their family or the law of the land.